-Our programs are designed to graduate individuals who will meet or exceed the prerequisites of the dance profession.
-We prepare you to become a dancer, choreographer, or to enter the field of dance production.
+Our programs are designed to graduate individuals who will meet or exceed the prerequisites of the dance profession as a dancer and/or choreographer.
 Our curriculum and policies reflect a dedication to the development of your individual talent.
-We stimulate your growth as a dancer through the performance techniques of American/European concert modern dance and classical ballet and the study of dance composition.
-A professional faculty provides the expertise, guidance, and inspiration required for excellence in teaching.
-Our students bring the talent, discipline, and passion needed for success.
-Our goal is to bring out the very best in technique, artistry, and creativity that our young dancers can achieve.
+A professional faculty provides a healthy learning environment in which you can feel safe and supported to take risks and reach toward your highest potential as an artist.
+Students bring the talent, discipline, and passion needed for personal growth and success.
+Our goal is to bring out the very best in technique, artistry, and creativity that our students can achieve.

 Performance is an integral and required part of the professional training program.
-The Purchase Dance Company (selected BFA students in the Conservatory of Dance) performs major concerts in the Performing Arts Center; in student and faculty concerts in the Dance Theatre Lab; and on tour in New York City, New York State, and abroad.
-They also participate in special performances for children and at lecture/demonstrations.
-The program culminates in the senior project, for which each senior performs a repertory piece and co-produces a concert as requirements for graduation.
+The Purchase Dance Company (selected BFA students in the Conservatory of Dance) performs major concerts in the Performing Arts Center; student and faculty concerts in the Dance Theatre Lab; lecture demonstrations; and tours in New York City, New York State, and abroad.
+The program culminates in the senior project, for which each senior performs a solo or duet repertory piece, presents a choreographic project, completes a paper, and co-produces a concert as requirements for graduation.

-The codified theatrical dance derived from the Italian, French, and Russian schools, known as “classical ballet,” is taught on progressive levels of technical proficiency.
-In addition, there are partnering, pointe, men’s classes, and concert repertory, which further develop specific skills required of the classically trained dancer.
+Students receive advanced-level training in classical ballet technique.
+Emphasis is placed on correct body alignment, awareness of musical phrasing and performance, knowledge of classical ballet vocabulary, and understanding of training principles.
+Classes are taught on progressive levels of technical proficiency.
+In addition, there are partnering, pointe/variation, men’s classes, and concert repertory, which further develop specific skills required of the classically trained dancer.

-American contemporary dance techniques, originated by distinguished dance artists, are studied on progressive levels as a dynamic and developing art form.
-Technique is amplified by classes in modern partnering, the repertory of classic and current choreography, and collaboration with artists in other disciplines.
+Classical modern and contemporary dance techniques, originated by distinguished dance artists, are studied on progressive levels as a dynamic and developing art form.
+Technique is amplified by classes in modern partnering, improvisation and contact improvisation, the repertory of classic and current choreography, and collaboration with artists in other disciplines.

-The creative process of choreography is studied through three year-long courses in dance composition, either in modern or ballet idioms, preceded by one year of improvisation.
-Juniors present choreographic projects.
-The program culminates in the senior project in composition, performed in the Dance Theatre Lab as a requirement for graduation.
+The creative process of choreography is studied through a three-year program in dance composition preceded by one year of improvisation.
+Juniors present choreographic projects in preparation for their senior projects the following year.
+The program culminates in fully produced senior projects in composition, performed in the Dance Theatre Lab as a requirement for graduation.
 Student choreography is auditioned for student concerts, student/faculty concerts, and lecture/demonstrations.